csaatechnicalarts/rust-creative-coding-workbook/raylib-intro-course/notes/raylib_getting_started.md

 # Getting Started with Raylib-Rust

+Before everything else, clone raylib source code from Github then compile and install the library to your system (see the section above).
+Cargo will need the raylib library as a prerequisite, sourced through `LD_LIBRARY_PATH`, to build the `raylib-sys` crate.

 Make sure the necessary dependies are in place within `Cargo.toml` and you're ready to go.
 ```
 [dependencies]